 6. Research and test keywords

-Once you have implemented the changes above, it may take 2-3 months before you start to notice an increase in SEO.
-If you are still not achieving the desired results after this time, considering hiring a search engine specialist to assist you.
+After you have implemented the changes above, it may take 2-3 months before you start to notice an increase in SEO.
+If you are still not achieving the desired results after this time, consider hiring a search engine specialist to assist you.
 Google’s algorithms for search engine rankings are complex, with over 200 known factors that contribute to your search position.